-A UNCF Scholarship is a game-changer.
+A UNCF scholarship is a game-changer.
 As the nation’s largest private scholarship provider to students of color, UNCF awards more than $100 million in scholarships to more than 10,000 students at more than 1,100 schools each year.
-In almost 75 years, we’ve raised a whopping $4.8 billion to help nearly half a million students earn college degrees.
+In the past 75 years-plus, we’ve raised a whopping $5 billion to help half a million students earn college degrees.

 Scholarships like these are increasingly vital, especially for African American students.
 The average cost of college is steadily increasing, yet federal investments supporting lower-income students continue to decrease.
 In 2011-2012, the U.S. Department of Education reported that the average unmet need for financially needy students ranged from $7,578 at public four-year institutions, and $13,520 at private four-year institutions.
 As a result, students graduate hefting unmanageable loads of debt, or choose not to pursue a degree at all.
 Choosing to skip higher education leads to a lower level of American competitiveness and economic power.

 This is why UNCF believes so strongly in the power of a scholarship.
 We provide students with need-based and merit-based scholarships and help students acquire scholarships and grants through the federal government.
 UNCF scholarships impact many lives through important programs like these:

 - UNCF General Scholarship Awards, which are competitive and noncompetitive scholarships for students seeking merit-based or need-based aid.
 In 2016-2017, UNCF awarded 3,422 scholarships to 2,471 students, totaling $11,314,659.
 Preceding the scholarship, unmet need among recipients was $13,421.
 The average award, $4,508, covered about 34% of unmet need.